openpolitics/manifesto/democracy.md

 Allowed expenses would be reduced to only those costs incurred as part of their job; for instance, travel and accomodation.

-Second home allowances will be scrapped, and an MPs 'hotel' will be created, providing standard apartments for them to use when staying in London.
+Second home allowances will be scrapped, and MPs will instead have accomodation provided through parliament.
+This could be in dedicated accomodation, existing hotels, or long-term leases as appropriate.
+All MPs would be equally treated under this system.

 ## Government Ministers